webpack/webpack/README.md

 `webpack` allow module developers to specify replacements which are used in the compile process of `webpack`.

 Modules in `web_modules` replace modules in `node_modules`.
-`filename.web.js` replaces `filename.js` when required without file extention.
+`filename.web.js` replaces `filename.js` when required without file extension.

 in options: `alias: { "http": "http-browserify" }`